The Pros and Cons of Different Types of Car Washes

 Self-Service Car Washes

 Roll up your sleeves (without using any of your tools) at a self-service car wash, which typically costs less than $10.
 Use their water hose, soaps and sponges, just bring your attention to detail and elbow grease.
 Check beforehand if you need towels for drying.
 Washing, rinsing, and drying one section at a time will help avoid water spots.
+Check out the benefits of an eco-friendly car wash.

 Be sure you use this option under the right conditions.
 If you’ve been driving around for a while, your car is probably too hot to wash; the soap will dry and leave spots before you can rinse it off.
 The same goes for washing with the sun beating down on you.